weedySeaDragon/plantuml-documentation/src/site/sphinx/formatting/all-skin-params.rst

 :Usage:
     :code:`DefaultMonospacedFontName [ fontNameOnYourSystem ]`

-     The monospaced font (name) for all text that does not have a monospaced font name set with a skinparam. |cmdl_font_reqd|
+     The monospaced font (name) for all text that does not have a monospaced font name set with a skinparam. |skn_font_reqd|

 :Applies to: